alt3/cakebox-console/README.md

 # Cakebox Console

-Cakebox console commands and catchall website.
+CakePHP 3.x sources for the cakebox shell commands and catchall website.

 > Under construction, docs will follow.